 Reffen Street Food Area

 I love street food, where you can choose form loads of different stalls and Reffen is right on the river bank which makes it even better, as once you have your food you can sit on a lounger right by the water.
 Some of the food options include Mexican food, Greek food, jerk chicken or hotdogs!
 It’s a nice place to hang out on a sunny day, and people actually swim here too.
+It’s a great place for families, if you are exploring Copenhagen with children too.

 Right on the riverfront, and part of Mikkeller, this is the perfect place for beer connoisseurs.
 Baghaven means backyard and it really has that feel as if you’re in someone’s backyard.
 The atmosphere is great and everyone was so friendly.